Hegseth and Caine visit Puerto Rico as US steps up military operations in the Caribbean

 López, the National Guard’s spokesman, declined to comment on specifics of the visit.

-Associated Press reporter Will Weissert in Washington D.C. and AP videographer Alejandro Granadillo in San Juan, Puerto Rico contributed.
+Associated Press reporter Will Weissert in Washington D.C., Regina García Cano in Caracas and AP videographer Alejandro Granadillo in San Juan, Puerto Rico, contributed.